(Official White House Photo by Pete Souza)

 The latest media buzz came with the leak that 51 "State Department Diplomats" signed a dissent letter advocating direct U.S. bombing as a tool to force Syria into submission to our government's dictates.
 U.S. Foreign Service Officers are a unique collection of highly educated people, who take great pride in having passed the Foreign Service Exam.
 Yet even among such "bright people," some succumb to the forces of careerism and the pressures to politicize intelligence.

-Unfortunately the dissent signers are calling for America to threaten, and if our bluff is called, commit acts of overt, aggressive war against the forces of a sovereign nation on its own territory.
+Unfortunately, the dissent signers are calling for America to threaten and, if our bluff is called, commit acts of overt, aggressive war against the forces of a sovereign nation on its own territory.
 One whose supporters include Russia, the world's other big nuclear power.

 The line of thought -- that it is America's right and duty to employ large-scale death to enforce its leaders' will on other peoples -- adheres to the noxious notion that the U.S.A. enjoys uniquely privileged standing as the "sole indispensable country in the world."
 If this was ever an arguably legitimate position, that time is long gone -- and today demonstrably blinds its adherents to common sense.

 Such thinking is not new.
-Theodore Roosevelt popularized it as we went to war to annex Spanish territories in the Philippines and Caribbean -- at the cost of over half a million indigenous lives -- more than a century ago.
+Theodore Roosevelt popularized it as we went to war to annex Spanish territories in the Philippines and the Caribbean -- at the cost of over half a million Indigenous lives -- more than a century ago.
 We saw it, in spades, with the "Best and the Brightest" -- those responsible for destroying Vietnam.
 Three million Vietnamese people died in that war (according to former Defense Secretary Robert McNamara), and another two million or so in its Indochina spin-offs.
 After this slaughter and the deaths of scores of thousands of its own troops, the U.S. endured a complete and humiliating defeat, one affecting its foreign policy and domestic politics to this day.
 Their bright successors supported the attack on Iraq in 2003, the catalyst for an outbreak of violence that has brought death reaching into the millions -- again -- in Iraq, Syria, Libya, Yemen, Somalia and other neighboring locales we'll eventually read about.
 This aggression has created millions more traumatized refugees.

 The memo, a draft of which was provided to The New York Times (and Wall Street Journal), presumably by one of the State Department employees who authored it, claims American policy has been "overwhelmed" by the unrelenting violence in Syria and calls for "a judicious use of stand-off and air weapons, which would undergird and drive a more focused and hard-nosed U.S.-led diplomatic process."
 Furthermore, per the NYT: